vicramon/ember-tutorial/chapters/editing-a-lead-part-ii.md

 Since this `route` is nested inside a `resource`, Ember expects the template to be inside a subdirectory with the name of the resource.
 Thus, this template must be located in `templates/lead/`.

-If you're ever not sure where to place a template just look in the Ember Inspector's "Routes" tab to find out.
+If you're not sure where to place a template just look in the Ember Inspector's "Routes" tab to find out.

 ```
-/* app/assets/javascripts/templates/lead/edit.js.emblem */
+// app/assets/javascripts/templates/lead/edit.js.emblem

 article#lead
   h1